High yellow

-High yellow, occasionally simply yellow (dialect: yaller, yella), is a term used to describe a light-skinned person of white and black ancestry.
+High yellow, occasionally simply yellow (dialect: yaller, yella), is a term used to describe a light-skinned black person.
 It is also used as a slang for those thought to have "yellow undertones".
-The term was in common use in the United States at the end of the 19th century and the early decades of the 20th century, and is reflected in such popular songs of the era as "The Yellow Rose of Texas".
+The term was in common use in the United States at the end of the 19th century and the mid 20th century.

 Etymology

-"High" is usually considered a reference to a social class system in which skin color (and associated ancestries) is a major factor, placing those of lighter skin (with more White ancestry) at the top and those of darker skin at the bottom.
+"High" is usually considered a reference to a social class system in which skin color (and associated ancestries) is a major factor, placing those of lighter skin (with more white ancestry) at the top and those of darker skin at the bottom.
 High yellows, while still considered part of the African-American ethnic group, were thought to gain privileges because of their skin and ancestry.
 "Yellow" is in reference to the usually very pale undertone to the skin color of members of this group, due to mixture with white people.
 Another reading of the etymology of the word "high" is that it is a slang word for "very", often used in Southern English, therefore "very yellow" (as opposed to brown).